smangul1/Microbe-scope/CoveragePlot/README.md

 ## Extract Unique Reads:
 1. Extract the name and length of each reference in the database.
 2. Extract the Unique Reads.
-3. Build the Coverage Plot.
+3. Build the Coverage Plot (it takes the plot window size and the read classifier mode).
 ```
 $ grep '>' fungi_ConcatContigs.fa > GenomeInformation.txt
 $ python ReadClassifier.py SRR3546361_MergedContigs_Sorted.sam 1 > Read_FullList.sam